Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 If we assume a single Mach number is responsible for the CR electron spectra slope, $\alpha_\rmn{e}$, we may derive the following formula from the jump conditions \citep{ensslin1998, clarke2011}:

 or equivalently

 where we set the adiabatic index $\gamma_\rmn{a}=5/3$.
 These formulae predict that $\mathcal{M}=2$ and $\mathcal{M}=3$ shocks should produce slopes of $\alpha_\rmn{e}=-3.33$ and $\alpha_\rmn{e}=-2.5$, respectively.
-The actual values of $\alpha_\rmn{e, flat}=-3.35$ and $\alpha_\rmn{e, flat}=-2.48$, on the other hand, imply $\mathcal{M}=1.99$ and $\mathcal{M}=3.06$.
+The actual values of $\alpha_\rmn{e, flat}=-3.36$ and $\alpha_\rmn{e, flat}=-2.49$, on the other hand, imply $\mathcal{M}=1.98$ and $\mathcal{M}=3.03$.
 Whilst some of this variation is due to the distribution of Mach numbers shown in Fig.~\ref{figure:mach-no-pdf}, at higher Mach numbers the error arises predominantly due to the fact that Eq.~\eqref{eq:mach-no-slope} has a pole at $\alpha_\rmn{e}=-2$ and consequently shallow slopes must be measured with exponentially more accuracy.
-With this in mind, we consider the \textit{Flat} runs to be good approximations of single Mach number shocks.
-That is, their slopes are what would be expected if the radio-derived Mach number matched that derived from X-ray observations, which tend to average over upstream and downstream properties.
+With this in mind, we consider the {Flat} runs to be good approximations of single Mach number shocks.
+That is, their slopes are what would be expected if the radio-derived Mach number matched that derived from X-ray observations, which tend to average over upstream and downstream properties \citep{wittor2021}.

-The solid black lines in Fig.~\ref{figure:spectra-binned-by-tinj} show spectra from our \textit{Turb} runs, which include density fluctuations.
-It can be seen that the resultant spectral slopes, labelled $\alpha_\rmn{turb}$, are systematically shallower than in the \textit{Flat} case.
-Indeed, Mach numbers derived from these slopes would imply shocks with strength $\mathcal{M} = 2.56$ and $\mathcal{M} = 3.29$ for our two simulations with initial Mach numbers of $\mathcal{M} = 2$ and 3, respectively\footnote{Without the use of $\mathcal{M}_\rmn{crit} = 2.3$ (see Sect.~\ref{subsec:crest}), the spectral slope for the Mach 2 run would be $\alpha_\rmn{e, turb}=-2.79$, implying $\mathcal{M} = 2.45$.
-See Whittingham et al. (in prep.) for a more in-depth discussion on the impact of using a critical Mach number.}.
+The solid black lines in Fig.~\ref{figure:spectra-binned-by-tinj} show spectra from our {Turb} runs, which include density fluctuations.
+It can be seen that the resultant spectral slopes, labelled $\alpha_\rmn{turb}$, are systematically shallower than in the {Flat} case.
+Indeed, Mach numbers derived from these slopes would imply shocks with strength $\mathcal{M} = 2.54$ and $\mathcal{M} = 3.25$ for our two simulations with initial Mach numbers of $\mathcal{M} = 2$ and 3, respectively\footnote{Without the use of $\mathcal{M}_\rmn{crit} = 2.3$ (see Sect.~\ref{subsec:crest}), the spectral slope for the Mach 2 run would be $\alpha_\rmn{e, turb}=-2.79$, implying $\mathcal{M} = 2.45$.}.
 This is despite the fact that the shock strength continues to peak at $\mathcal{M} = 2$ and $\mathcal{M} = 3$, respectively, as seen in Fig.~\ref{figure:mach-no-pdf}.